innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/0027 Import-Export BEFDSS XML/readme.md

 **DuplicateIDs** (boolean) - *false* = "Do not import duplicate survey", *true* = "Overwrite existing survey".
 **LogFile** (string) - Either *nil* or filename & path to .txt log file, the log will be created or overwritten if one exists.

+#### Bulk Import Example
+Script [IE-befdss_import_cctv-BulkImport.rb](./IE-befdss_import_cctv-BulkImport.rb) will action the same method, but will import from all xml files within a folder (& sub-folders) as specified on line 6.
+Individual log files are generated.

 ## Importing BEFDSS XML Manhole Survey Data
 ### [befdss_import_manhole_surveys](./IE-befdss_import_manhole_surveys.rb) (InfoAsset Exchange only)